Cultural norms, traditions and values. Cultural traditions, values, norms

 • aesthetic values: beauty, harmony, style, etc.

 Ticket 19.
-Myth as a phenomenon of culture.
+Myth as a cultural phenomenon.

-The Dictionary of Culture by V. Rudnev notes that in the 20th century myth has become one of the most important cultural categories.
-Indeed, it was the 20th century that showed the exceptional significance of mythology not only for consciousness primitive peoples but also for the culture of mankind at all times.
-Roland Barthes considered modernity to be a privileged environment for mythologising, arguing that in the 20th century myth has become an instrument of political demagogy.
+V. Rudnev’s “Dictionary of Culture” notes that in the 20th century, myth became one of the most important cultural categories.
+Indeed, it was the 20th century that showed the exceptional importance of mythology not only for consciousness primitive peoples, but also for the culture of humanity at all times.
+Roland Barthes considered modernity a privileged environment for mythologizing, arguing that in the 20th century myth turned into an instrument of political demagoguery.

-According to the researcher E. M. Meletinsky, “myth is one of the central phenomena in the history of culture and the oldest way of conceptualizing the surrounding reality and human essence.
-Myth is the primary model of any ideology and a syncretic cradle various kinds culture - literature, art, religion and, to a certain extent, philosophy and even science.
+According to researcher E.M.
+Meletinsky, “myth is one of the central phenomena in the history of culture and the oldest way of conceptualizing the surrounding reality and human essence.
+Myth is the primary model of any ideology and the syncretic cradle various types culture - literature, art, religion and, to a certain extent, philosophy and even science."

-According to E. M. Meletinsky, some features of mythological thinking (especially the concrete-sensual and personal expression of abstractions, symbolism, the idealization of the "early time" as a "golden age" and the persistent assumption of the meaning and expedient orientation of everything that happens) are preserved in mass consciousness, in political ideological systems, in artistic poetic fantasy.
+According to E.M.
+Meletinsky, some features of mythological thinking (especially the concrete-sensual and personal expression of abstractions, symbolism, idealization of the “early time” as a “golden age” and the persistent assumption of the meaning and purposeful direction of everything that happens) are preserved in mass consciousness, in political ideological systems, in artistic poetic fantasy.

 20. Elite culture.

-In his seminal work "The World as Will and Representation" A. Schopenhauer sociologically divides humanity into two parts: "people of genius"(i.e., capable of aesthetic contemplation and artistic creative activity) And "people of benefit" (i.e., focused only on purely practical, utilitarian activities).
+In his seminal work “The World as Will and Representation” by A. Schopenhauer sociologically divides humanity into two parts: "people of genius"(i.e. capable of aesthetic contemplation and artistic creative activity) And “people of benefit” (i.e., focused only on purely practical, utilitarian activities).

 End of work -

-This topic belongs to:
+This topic belongs to the section:

 If you need additional material on this topic, or you did not find what you were looking for, we recommend using the search in our database of works: